Odd moments and adding fractions: Introduction

 As with Theorem~\ref{thm:montgomery-vaughan-odd}, and in keeping with the previous conjecture for the growth of $R_k(h)$, we believe (but cannot prove) that this upper bound is essentially the best possible, up to the exponent of $\log h$.

+Recently, La Bret\`eche \cite{dlB-3rd-moment} has given an asymptotic for $k=3$, showing that $R_3(h) \sim \frac 92 h (\log h)^2$.
+Moreover, La Bret\`{e}che gives a precise conjecture that, for all integers $\ell\geq 1$,

 In Section~\ref{subsec-rkformulae} we calculate exact expressions for the expected main terms of $R_k(h)$ in terms of $M_j(q,h)$ (via an auxiliary expression $V_j(q,h)$).
-Unfortunately, as mentioned above we have no good heuristics for the asymptotics for $M_j(q,h)$, so these expressions are currently of limited value.
+As mentioned above we have no good heuristics for the asymptotics for $M_j(q,h)$, so these expressions are currently of limited value.
 The asymptotics for $M_j(q,h)$ are, heuristically, closely related to the asymptotics for the number of primes in short intervals.
-The three problems of odd moments for primes in short intervals, $M_k(q,h)$ for odd $k$, and $R_k(h)$ for odd $k$, are strongly linked, in that a reasonable conjecture for the asymptotics of any of these would produce a conjectural asymptotic for the other two.
+The three problems of estimating odd moments for primes in short intervals, $M_k(q,h)$ for odd $k$, and $R_k(h)$ for odd $k$, are strongly linked; see \cite{dlB-3rd-moment} for further information.